yonjeremy/go-project-2017/README.md

 Name: Jeremy Yon
 ID: G00330435

 This is an adaptation of the Eliza AI chat bot coded in [Go](http://golang.org).
 This bot was created as part of my Data Representation and Querying Module in GMIT.
-The code here is adapted from [smallsurething.com](https://www.smallsurething.com/implementing-the-famous-eliza-chatbot-in-python/) as well as this example provided by [Ian McLoughlin](https://github.com/data-representation/eliza).
+The code here is adapted from  this example provided by [Ian McLoughlin](https://github.com/data-representation/eliza).

 ## Wheatley
 Whetley is an artificial intelligence robot that works in Apperture studios.
 He's a decent fella, just to annoy him too much!